Investigating ionising sources and the complex interstellar medium of GHZ2 at $z=12.3$: Discussion

 The detection of variability in the \oiiibowen~fluorescence line (Sect.~\ref{subsec:Bowen}) strongly points to a more complex scenario, where AGN emission adds to compact star formation in a stratified ISM to produce the peculiar emission landscape of GHZ2.
 In fact, the short time span between the two subsets of our spectroscopic observations implies a coherent change in a region of less than 0.02 pc, consistent with the size of a broad-line region (BLR).
 The gas in the BLR can reach the extreme densities and the high level of ionising flux needed to generate this fluorescence line, which is indeed observed in local \citep{Schachter1990} and distant \citep{Lanzuisi2015} AGN, including short-term variable ones \citep{Makrygianni2023}.
 This finding, together with the good fit of the observed spectra obtained for the SF+AGN case with \textsc{HOMERUN}, as well as the similar results obtained with \textsc{BEAGLE-AGN} by \citet{ChavezOrtiz2025} and with nitrogen-enhanced photoionisation models by \citet{Zhu2025}, provide strong support to a composite nature of GHZ2.
 The observed He II flux is most naturally accounted for by an AGN contribution, unless one invokes the presence of additional, highly ionizing sources not considered in current star-formation models, such as very massive stars \citep[e.g.][]{Vink2023}, super-massive stars \citep[e.g.][]{Denissenkov2014}, or Population III stars \citep[e.g.][]{Nakajima2022,Wang2024}.
 The presence of matter-bounded star-forming regions can also explain the He~II luminosity, but it is apparently at odds with the high column density of neutral gas measured from the Ly$\alpha$ damping wing profile, assuming the DLA originates from dense ISM gas on $\sim$100 pc scales \citep[][]{Gelli2025}.

 The combined properties of GHZ2 point to this source being consistent with the scenario proposed by \citet{Isobe2025} drawing a connection between compact star formation, N-enhancement, and AGN activity.
 In such a scenario, dense gas in the nuclear region of a galaxy forms stars efficiently, leading to the ISM being polluted by the N-enriched gas ejected by massive stars \citep[see also][]{Kobayashi2024,Topping2025,Naidu2025,Morel2025}.
 The massive stars in conditions of sufficient gas accretion would first develop intermediate-mass black holes which eventually evolve into SMBHs.
 This scenario may explain the high N/O found in z=4-7 AGN by \citet{Isobe2025}, as well as the large number of N-enriched sources at high redshift with AGN signatures, such as GN-z11 \citep{Maiolino2023} and GHZ9 \citep{Napolitano2024b}.
 Finally, the N-rich gas trapped in the high-pressure clouds of the nuclear regions \citep[][]{Pascale2023} may eventually lead to the formation of the N-enriched stellar populations of present-day globular clusters \citep[e.g.,][]{Charbonnel2023,Senchyna2023,DAntona2023,Marques-Chaves2024,Ji2025}.
 The remarkable compactness \citep[$\lesssim$100 pc,][]{Yang2022b,Ono2023}, and high $\Sigma_{\rm SFR}$ (log($\Sigma_{\rm SFR}$~[M$_{\odot}$~yr$^{-1}$~kpc$^{-2}$]) $\approx 1.9$) of GHZ2 are in line with this scenario, similarly to other compact, highly ionising N-emitters at similar redshifts \citep{Harikane2025,Naidu2025}.
+In fact, a high $\Sigma_{\rm SFR}$ possibly due to a burst of star formation is a common property of compact, high-redshift objects with high N/O \citep[][]{Topping2025,Tang2025}.
 This scenario is also supported by the large N(H~I) in front of GHZ2 which is suggestive of a rapid gas accretion that feeds compact star-formation, and possibly AGN growth.